cullenjett/typescript-express-playground/README.md

 * `npm start`

-This starts a server on port 3000 that reloads on file changes
+This starts a server on port 3000 that reloads on file changes.

+* `npm run docker` (requires Docker)

+Build and start a Docker image for local development.